rubytools/waitutil/README.md

 `waitutil` provides tools for waiting for various conditions to occur, with a configurable delay time, timeout, and logging.

-This gem on RubyGems: http://rubygems.org/gems/waitutil
+This gem on RubyGems: http://rubygems.org/gems/waitutil.

 ### Examples

+Wait methods take a block that returns `true` or `false`

 #### Waiting for conditions

 Maximum wait time is one minute by default, and the delay time is one second.

 ```ruby
 WaitUtil.wait_for_condition("my_event to happen") do
   check_if_my_event_happened